motifaithed/regal-credit-backend-exam/README.md

             import { RequestHandler } from "express";

             const deleteColor: RequestHandler = async (req, res, next) => {
+                try{

-                const deleteColor = await findOneAndDelete({color: "Red"});
+                const deleteColor = await findOneAndDelete({color: req.body.color});

                 //return code here
+                }catch(error){
+                    next(error)
                 }
+            }
             export default {
                 deleteColor
             }

-    Alternatively, on a SQL database considering everything was already setup and you have a table colors with column color_name, you can run the following code.
+    Alternatively, on an SQL database considering everything was already setup and you have a table colors with column color_name, you can run the following code.

         DELETE FROM colors WHERE color_name = "Red";